milanglacier/yarepl.nvim/README.md

 # Why yarepl.nvim?

-As a data scientist, talking with different REPLs is an essentail part of my workflow.
-I almost spending lifes in communicating with various REPLs, like R, Python, and Bash.

 With multiple projects at hand, I require the ability to send text from different files to REPLs with the same type (such as multiple ipython REPLs).